Urinary Stones in Bulldogs and French Bulldogs

 - Dr. Kraemer’s V4B Bully Urinary Support Formula can help prevent resistance and help antibiotics with the elimination of resistant bugs.

-Urinary Stones Warning #2 EMERGENCY BLOCKAGE & URETEROSTOMY:
+BULLDOG EMERGENCY BLOCKAGE & URETEROSTOMY:

-A urethrostomy provides for a permanent “stoma” (opening) usually at the scrotal area
+A urethrostomy provides for a permanent “stoma” (opening), usually at the scrotal area

-Bulldogs and French Bulldogs URETHROSTOMY FINAL NOTE:
+Bulldog and French Bulldog URETHROSTOMY FINAL NOTE:

 Urinary Stones in Bulldogs and Fr.
 Bulldogs MONITORING: